softwaremill/softwaremill-common/softwaremill-cdi/README.md

 The serviced object (B or C in the above example) is set on the services using the `setServiced()` method, when the service is obtained.
 On each invocation of `f()`, a new service instance is created.

+### Tomek's flavor

+Similarly like with Adam's implementation there's one interface for the service and a number of services implementing it for different object types to be served.
+Resolution, like above, is performed run-time.

+With the same class hierarchy
+    abstract class A
+    class B extends A
+    class C extends A

+The implementation is:
+    @OS
+    interface TestService<T extends A> { void someMethod(T object); }
+    @OSImpl
+    class TestServiceB implements TestService<B> { void someMethod(B object) { ... } }
+    @OSImpl
+    class TestServiceC implements TestService<C> { void someMethod(C object) { ... } }

+The interface is always annotated with @OS and has to have one parametrized type.
+All methods have to use this type once and all implementations have to be annotated with @OSImpl.

+The extension registeres object service provider beans:

+    @Inject
+    TestService testService;

+    void test() {
+        // Will invoke someMethod in TestServiceB
+        testService.someMethod(new B());

+        // Will invoke someMethod in TestServiceC
+        testService.someMethod(new C());
+    }

+If the implementing service needs to be implemented directly @OSImpl has to be used

+    @Inject @OSImpl TestServiceC;

 ## Static BeanInject